AirPods Pro are a big leap forward for Apple headphones

-As I geared up to write this review of Apple's AirPods Pro ($249,£249, AU$399), I found myself carrying around six or seven true wireless earbuds in my jacket, distributed evenly between two pockets.
-The reason for that is because it's pretty easy to say that the new AirPods are good: They're the first Apple headphones to feature a noise-isolating design -- with silicone ear tips that push into your ear canal -- and the first to offer active noise cancellation, which electronically counteracts exterior noise like the hum of a jet engine.
-But I was trying to determine if they were worth that elevated price tag -- $100 more than the street price of the standard AirPods -- and if they were really any better than the gaggle of increasingly excellent true wireless headphones available from competitors.
+It's pretty easy to say that Apple's new AirPods Pro ($249,£249, AU$399) are good: They're the first Apple headphones to feature a noise-isolating design -- with silicone ear tips that push into your ear canal -- and the first to offer active noise cancellation, which electronically counteracts exterior noise like the hum of a jet engine.
+But as I geared up to write this review, I found myself carrying around six or seven true wireless earbuds in my jacket, distributed evenly between two pockets.
+You see, I was trying to determine if they were worth that elevated price tag -- $100 more than the street price of the standard AirPods -- and if they were really any better than the gaggle of increasingly excellent true wireless headphones available from competitors.
 And to answer that, I had to spend some time swapping buds in and out of my ears, comparing not only sound quality and fit, but how all these true wireless earbuds, many of them also new to the market, perform as headsets for making calls.
 Here are my key conclusions.

 Read more: The best true wireless earbuds of 2019